CompSciCabal/cabalbot/commands.md

 `/cabalbot I'm bored`
 Your friendly cabalbot cares about you, and wants you to live a full, exciting life.
 You'll be assigned a paper to read, and a short presentation on it will be scheduled in the near future.

-`/cabalbot rate paper [url/id] rating [rating]`
+`/cabalbot judge paper [url/id] rating [rating]`
-Rating Dimensions:
+Judgement Dimensions:
-Quality of paper
+Quality of paper?
-Amount of content
+Amount of content?
-Did I understand it
+Did I understand it?
-Do I want to read more like it
+Do I want to read more like it?

-Ratings are stored as four character strings, as follows:
+Judgements are stored as strings of four characters, as follows:
-AAAA is a high quality paper with lots of content that you understood and would like to read more about.
+AAAA is a high quality paper with lots of content that you understood completely and would like to read more about.
 FFFF is a low quality paper with no content that you didn't understand and never want to see again.
 BCDF is a decent quality paper with some content that you only slightly understood and never want to see again.
 (The fact that these rating strings are also valid two byte hex strings is entirely incidental.)